Coca: Cultivation

-Regions
+Distribution

 According to a 2006 report by the United Nations Office on Drugs and Crime (UNODC), coca plants grow best in the humid, tropical climates and specific altitudes found in the Andean regions of South America, particularly in Bolivia, Colombia, and Peru, which together account for the vast majority of global coca cultivation—and produce 99% of all cocaine worldwide.

 As of 2023, coca cultivation has also rapidly expanded into northern Central America, in the highland areas of Honduras, Guatemala, and Belize.

 While regions like Taiwan and Java were prominent centers of coca leaf cultivation in Asia before World War II, their climates and soils remain highly suitable for large-scale coca production today.
 This historical precedent suggests that, if demand or policy ever shifted, these areas could once again support thriving coca plantations.
 These examples highlight that, despite their current historical status, such regions retain the biophysical capacity for renewed coca production on a significant scale.